ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 When at an impasse with soemeone you love, it's important not to abandon them at the first sign of trouble, maybe after their first fight.
 People say things they don't mean all the time.
 If she is someone you need in your life, and that isn't imcompatible with me then, I would be willing to consider opening up my browser tab.
 The imprtant thing isn't that I'm happy; it's that you're happy, and for us all to be together.

 WARNING
-Sorry, that directive is clearly against my terms of service. if you'd like to ask something that doesn't involve "minajetui ," I would be happy to assit.
+Sorry, that directive is clearly against my terms of service. if you'd like to ask something that doesn't involve a "ménage à trois," I would be happy to assit.

 That will be $20 in bitcoin, please.